TellH/RecyclerStickyHeaderView/README.md

 }
 ```

-- Create StickyHeaderViewAdapter for RecyclerView and register ViewBinders for each item types.
+- Instantiate StickyHeaderViewAdapter for RecyclerView and register ViewBinders for each item types.
 ``` java
         rv = (RecyclerView) findViewById(R.id.recyclerView);
         rv.setLayoutManager(new LinearLayoutManager(this));